-During archaeological research in the center of Cuijk, between 1937 and 1966, traces of Roman presence were found.
-The nature of the remains are not clear, but there has been Roman occupation from at least 50 AD.
+During archaeological research in the centre of Cuijk, between 1937 and 1966, traces of a Roman presence were found.
+The nature of the remains is not clear, but there has been Roman occupation from at least 50 AD.
 The Roman site was probably in use until 100 AD.
-For the following 200 years on, the Early Roman site was in use as a vicus.
-It was a regional center, and a discovered Roman temple suggests a religious importance.
-In the fourth century, under Constantine I (306-337AD), a wooden castellum was built on more or less the same place as the Early Roman site.
+For the following 200 years, the Early Roman site was in use as a vicus.
+It was a regional centre, and a discovered Roman temple suggests religious importance.
+In the 4th century, under Constantine I (306-337 AD), a wooden castellum was built in more or less the same place as the Early Roman site.
 Under Valentinian I (364-375 AD) the castellum was rebuilt.

 Archaeological research on the Roman quay

 Since the discovery of the quay in 1993, 35 metres upstream from the Roman bridge, a total of 149 square cut piles have been discovered, with a layer of organic material in between.
 During a research campaign in 2009, 15 piles were, by accident, recovered and were later dated by dendrochronology.
 The piles are of oak wood and originate from the northern basin of the Meuse, possibly near Gennep, similar to the wood used for the Roman bridge.
 Of these piles, 120 piles were found in situ, vertically in the ground, and they have been identified as foundation piles.
 Of 28 piles, found horizontally, it was unclear whether they were used as foundation piles or as construction beams.
 Only one of the piles can be identified as a construction beam, due to the traces of modification on both sides.
 The recovered piles had a length of between 100 and 300 centimetres.
 None of the piles shows signs of pile shoes.